CivicActions/guidebook/docs/index.md

 888.714.7388 | fax
 civicactions.com

-### <a name="purpose"></a>Handbook Purpose
+### <a name="purpose"></a>Guidebook Purpose

-This Handbook has been prepared to describe the CivicActions philosophy, working methods and processes, employment practices, policies, benefits, and conduct we expect from members of our team.
+This Guidebook has been prepared to describe the CivicActions philosophy, working methods and processes, employment practices, policies, benefits, and conduct we expect from members of our team.

 ## License